sizious/dc-chain/doc/mingw/mingw.md

 Fortunately, the required package was cached in this directory, under the following name: `msysCORE-1.0.18-1-heap-patch-20140117.7z`.

 This patch is just necessary to build the `gcc` cross-compiler.
-After installing all the toolchains, you can revert back the replaced `msys-1.0.dll` with its original version.
+After building all the toolchains, you can revert back the replaced `msys-1.0.dll` with its original version.